MangoTheCat/mangoTraining/README.md

 ## Installation

-For the latest devlopment version use remotes:
+For the latest development version use remotes:

 ```r
 remotes::install_github("mangothecat/mangoTraining")